-- Collaborative proposals involving multiple institutions, which may include universities, laboratories, and/or private institutions, are encouraged but not required. - Proposed research activities should be relevant to the mission of the Department of Energy and, in particular, to the long-term goals of its research programs. - Researchers may request a period of performance of up to three (3) years.
+- Collaborative proposals may include multiple DOE National Laboratories. - Proposed research activities should be relevant to the mission of the Office of Science and, in particular, to the long-term goals of its research programs. - Funds may be provided to universities through subcontracts. - Researchers may request a period of performance of up to three (3) years.

-This solicitation seeks proposals for basic research in mathematical models, methods and tools for the representation, analysis, and understanding of petascale data.
+This announcement seeks proposals for basic research in mathematical models, methods and tools for the modeling, simulation and analysis of complex, distributed, interconnected systems.
+Particularly innovative approaches for supporting mathematical research efforts will be considered under this solicitation.
 Areas of interest include, but are not limited to: